Straight from the Strait

-Straight from the Strait is an Australian musical by Norah Bagiri (writer/co-librettist) and Rubina Kimiia (composer/co-librettist).
+Straight from the Strait is an Australian musical with a book by Norah Bagirim and Rubina Kimiia; Bagirim wrote the lyrics, and Kimiia wrote the music.

 It tells the story of Torres Strait Islander workers far from home in the Pilbara in the late 1960s laying track on the Mount Newman railway, and breaking a world record by laying seven kilometres of track in under 12 hours.
 The score includes both contemporary and traditional Torres Strait musical styles, featuring Meriam Mir, Kala Lagaw Ya and Torres Strait Creole languages as well as English.

 Straight from the Strait premiered from 28 to 31 August 2024 in Brisbane at the Queensland Performing Arts Centre's Playhouse, presented by Opera Queensland, Yumpla Nerkep Foundation and QPAC in association with Brisbane Festival.

 It was named Best Musical or Cabaret at the 2025 Queensland Matilda Awards.